pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/faq.md

 The [Pulumi Policy SDK](https://github.com/pulumi/pulumi-policy) that allows you to express policies and using the local `--policy-pack` flag (as part of the Pulumi CLI) to enforce Policy Packs is also open source.

-Enforcing Policy Packs across an organization and viewing Policy Pack results in the Pulumi Console are part of Pulumi CrossGuard and are available to [Pulumi Enterprise]({{< relref "/pricing" >}}) organizations.
+Pulumi CrossGuard is available to [Pulumi Enterprise]({{< relref "/pricing" >}}) organizations and allows for enforcing Policy Packs across an organization and viewing Policy Pack results in the Pulumi Service.

 ## How do Policy Packs enforced by the service interact with Policy Packs specified by the local Policy Pack flag?

-Policy Packs enforced by the Pulumi Console are always run by the Pulumi CLI.
+Policy Packs enforced by the Pulumi Service are always run by the Pulumi CLI.

-Therefore, if a Policy Pack is specified locally using `--policy-pack`, the Pulumi CLI will run the local Policy Pack as well as the Policy Packs enforced by the Pulumi Console.
+Therefore, if a Policy Pack is specified locally using `--policy-pack`, the Pulumi CLI will run the local Policy Pack as well as the Policy Packs enforced by the Pulumi Service.
 A violation by any of the Policy Packs would halt an update.

 ## What happens if a stack belongs to multiple Policy Groups?